 Meet the national training team

-We are a team of three with many years of experience in training and education.
-We have been involved in SMHFA since it began in 2004 and we have guided almost 300 instructors through the training process.
+We are a team of seven with many years of experience in training and education.
+We have been involved in SMHFA since it began in 2004 and we have guided over 300 instructors through the training process.

 Role of the team